-The role of boundary strength in spelling variation
+5.5 The role of boundary strength in spelling variation

 Our general hypothesis was that not only the presence, but also the strength of morphological boundaries would affect misspellings.
-One piece of evidence for this that we have not yet discussed concerns the differences among the spelling targets considered here: Not only are the suffixes -ible and -able difficult spelling targets, they also differ from one another in difficulty, unlike -ence/-ance.
+One piece of evidence for this that we have not yet discussed concerns the differences among the spelling targets considered here: The suffixes -ible and -able are not just difficult spelling targets, they also differ from one another in difficulty, unlike -ence/-ance.
 The direction of difference is consistent with the notion that stronger morphological boundaries facilitate standard spellings.
 By contrast, we did not find any evidence for suffix-specific effects in words with -ence vs. -ance, which are also difficult spelling targets, but do not differ in boundary strength.
-We interpret this pattern as an indication that the differences in the behavior of -able/ible vs. -ence/-ance are indeed related to the difference in boundary strength in -able/ible, and the absence of such a difference in -ence/-ance.
+We interpret this pattern as an indication that the differences in the behavior of -able/ible vs. -ence/-ance are indeed related to the difference in boundary strength in -able/ible , and the absence of such a difference in -ence/-ance.
 It remains to be seen whether this interpretation is correct: Our set of words with -ance/-ence was far smaller than the set of words with ible/able (n = 118 vs. n = 596, respectively), which may explain the absence of significant effects.
 The marginally significant effect of Base Type on the spelling of -ment may be another instance of an effect of boundary strength.

-Our findings tie in with several strands of previous research on boundary strength.
-Nottbusch, Grimm, Weingarten, and Will (2005); Sahel et al. (2008) and Weingarten, Nottbusch, and Will (2004), for example, found that interkeystroke intervals in typed productions of German noun compounds reflected lexical frequency, head frequency, semantic transparency, and relative (base-toderived) frequency, i.e. variables that are associated with gradient morphological boundaries.
-The more general finding of misspellings reflecting morphological properties of words meshes well with research on inflectional affixes, specifically the work of Sandra (2010); Sandra and Fayol (2003); Sandra, Frisson, and Daems (1999, 2004); Schmitz et al. (2018) on patterns of misspellings in homophonous Dutch inflectional suffixes.
+These findings tie in with several strands of previous research on boundary strength.
+Nottbusch, Grimm, Weingarten, and Will (2005); Sahel et al. (2008) and Weingarten, Nottbusch, and Will (2004), for example, found that inter-keystroke intervals in typed productions of German noun compounds reflected lexical frequency, head frequency, semantic transparency, and relative (base-to-derived) frequency, i.e. variables that are associated with gradient morphological boundaries.